Genocs/genocs-library/src/Genocs.LoadBalancing.Fabio/README_NUGET.md

-# .NET query builder library
+# Genocs Load Balancing library

-This package contains a query builder that is agnostic about the persistence layer.
-The library is designed by Genocs.
-The libraries are built using .NET standard 2.1.
+This package contains support for load balancing functionality by means of Fabio.

 ## Description

-Persistence agnostic query builder service.
+Fabio is a fast, modern, zero-conf load balancing HTTP(S) router for deploying microservices managed by consul.

+The libraries are built using .NET Core.

 ## Support